 Laboratory work is integrated within the class.
 Students possessing CompTIA A+ certification will be granted credit for NTW 101.

-NTW 115 INTRODUCTION TO COMPUTER NETWORKS Scientific & Technological Skills
+NTW 115 INTRODUCTION TO COMPUTER NETWORKS

 This course is based on Cisco Networking Academy CCNA curriculum.
 This is the first of two courses to prepare students for the CCENT/ICDN1 certification test.
 The course introduces students to LANs, WANs and the Internet.
 Topics include the seven-tier OSI mode.
 TCP/IP, transmission media, Ethernet and IPv4/IPv6 addressing.
 Students will also be introduced to routing and switching and the use of IOS to build and troubleshoot a small network.
-1 c.u.

 Laboratory work is integrated within the class.
 Prerequisite: NTW 101.